 Consequences of Failure to Appear and Breach of Probation

-- Breach of probation – maximum 18 months in jail plus $5,000 fine (summary conviction) or 4 years in jail (indictable offence)
+- Breach of probation carries with it a maximum of two years in jail plus a $5,000 fine (summary conviction) or four years in jail (indictable offence)

 Frequently Asked Questions About Failure to Appear/Breach of Probation Charges in Alberta